xyleth/PhotoScribe/README.md

 - **CSV export** for spreadsheet review
 - **Dark UI** because photographers have standards

+## Remote Ollama

+If you run Ollama on a separate machine (e.g. a dedicated inference server, a Spark, or a desktop with a beefy GPU), PhotoScribe can connect to it over your local network.

+1. In the PhotoScribe **Settings** tab, change the **URL** field from `http://localhost:11434` to your server's IP, e.g. `http://192.168.1.50:11434`
+2. On the remote machine, set Ollama to listen on all interfaces by setting the environment variable `OLLAMA_HOST=0.0.0.0` and restarting Ollama
+3. Any models installed on the remote machine will appear in PhotoScribe's model dropdown

+This means you can run larger models (Gemma 4, Gemma 3 27b) on hardware with plenty of VRAM while using PhotoScribe on a lighter laptop.

 ## Tips

 - **Gemma 4 vs Gemma 3.** Gemma 4 produces better captions and keywords than Gemma 3.
 If your hardware can run it, use it.
 Both model families work with PhotoScribe.